tuftsdatalab/Research_Technology_Bioinformatics/workshops/introHPC1.md

-# Intro To HPC for Life Sciences
+# Introduction to the Tufts HPC Cluster

 ## Goals
 - #### [Navigate to the Cluster](#navigate-to-the-cluster-1)